cowsql/go-cowsql/docs/restore-db.md

 # A. INFO

-**Always backup your database folders before performing any of the steps described below and make sure no dqlite nodes are running!**
+**Always backup your database folders before performing any of the steps described below and make sure no cowsql nodes are running!**

 ## A.1 cluster.yaml